yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 # Controlling blobStore mode at the Space Class Level
 By default any Space Data Type is `blobStore` enabled.
-When decorating the space class with its meta data you may turn off the `blobStore` behavior using the `@SpaceClass blobStoreEnabled` annotation or gs.xml `blobStoreEnabled` tag.
+When decorating the space class with its meta data you may turn off the `blobStore` behavior using the `@SpaceClass blobstoreEnabled` annotation or gs.xml `blobstoreEnabled` tag.

 Here is a sample annotation disabling `blobStore` mode:

 {% highlight java %}
-@SpaceClass(blobStoreEnabled = false)
+@SpaceClass(blobstoreEnabled = false)
 public class Person {
     .......
 }